Moving to a more digital economy would have huge benefits for the MENA region

 As the Bretton Woods institution points out in a press release, “these costs are all the lower as the number of users increases”.

-According to the projections of the authors of the report, the complete digitalization of the economy could lead to an increase in GDP per capita of at least 46% over 30 years.
+According to the projections of the authors of the report, the complete digitalization of the economy might lead to an increase in GDP per capita of at least 46% over 30 years.
 Which, they argue, would represent an estimated long-term gain of at least $1.6 trillion for the region.

 It thus emerges from these projections that the gain in GDP per capita would amount to nearly 300 billion dollars in the first year, according to the World Bank.